MichalAug/DriveOnSunshine/README.md

 ## 📚
 - **currentbalanced.js** - here you will find the controller code for hourly balancing
-- **PID.js** - if you don't have node-red, here you will find the PID controller code in javascript, adjust it to your needs
+- **PID.js** - here you will find the PID controller code in javascript, adjust it to your needs

 ## 🚀 Testing and Tuning Steps